davide-maestroni/jroutine/README.md

 * [JRoutine-Processor][javadoc processor]
 * [JRoutine-Android][javadoc android]

-The project contains an additional sample module showing how to implement a file downloader with just 4 classes.
+The project contains an additional [sample][sample] module showing how to implement a file downloader with just 4 classes.

 ## Further development